Symmetric binary Steinhaus triangles and parity-regular Steinhaus graphs: Preliminary results

-is an isomorphism.
+where $\Zd=\left\{0,1\right\}$.
 Since $\dim\ST{n}=n$, we deduce that the cardinality of a generating index set of $\ST{n}$ is always $n$.
 From \eqref{eq14}, it is clear that the set of top row indices of a Steinhaus triangle of size $n$, that is,